-Ref Objective Assessment criteria appropriate social infrastructure Promote access to and provision of appropriate community social infrastructure including playgrounds and sports facilities?
-8 Support improved Will the GMSF: educational attainment and skill levels for all Improve education levels of children in the area, regardless of their background?
+Ref Objective Assessment criteria Promote access to and provision of appropriate community social infrastructure including playgrounds and sports facilities?
+8 Support improved educational attainment and skill levels for all Will the GMSF: Improve education levels of children in the area, regardless of their background?
 Improve educational and skill levels of the population of working age?
-9 Promote Will the GMSF: sustainable modes of transport Reduce the need to travel and promote efficient patterns of movement?
+9 Promote sustainable modes of transport Will the GMSF: Reduce the need to travel and promote efficient patterns of movement?
 Promote a safe and sustainable public transport network that reduces reliance on private motor vehicles?
 Support the use of sustainable and active modes of transport?
 10 Improve air quality Will the GMSF: Improve air quality within Greater Manchester, particularly in the 10 Air Quality Management Areas (AQMAs)?
-11 Conserve and Will the GMSF: enhance biodiversity, green infrastructure and Provide opportunities to enhance new and existing wildlife and geological sites? geodiversity assets Avoid damage to or destruction of designated wildlife sites, habitats and species and protected and unique geological features?
+11 Conserve and enhance biodiversity, green infrastructure and geodiversity assets Will the GMSF: Provide opportunities to enhance new and existing wildlife and geological sites?
+Avoid damage to or destruction of designated wildlife sites, habitats and species and protected and unique geological features?
 Support and enhance existing multifunctional green infrastructure and / or contribute towards the creation of new multifunctional green infrastructure?

-Ensure access to green infrastructure providing opportunities for recreation, amenity and tranquillity?
-12 Ensure Will the GMSF: communities, developments and infrastructure are resilient to the effects of expected climate change Ensure that communities, existing and new developments and infrastructure systems are resilient to the predicted effects of climate change across GM?
-13 Reduce the risk of Will the GMSF: flooding to people Restrict the development of property in areas of flood risk? and property Ensure adequate measures are in place to manage existing flood risk?
+Ref Objective Assessment criteria Ensure access to green infrastructure providing opportunities for recreation, amenity and tranquillity?
+12 Ensure communities, developments and infrastructure are resilient to the effects of expected climate change Will the GMSF: Ensure that communities, existing and new developments and infrastructure systems are resilient to the predicted effects of climate change across GM?
+13 Reduce the risk of flooding to people and property Will the GMSF: Restrict the development of property in areas of flood risk?
+Ensure adequate measures are in place to manage existing flood risk?
 Ensure that development does not increase flood risk due to increased run-off rates?
 Ensure development is appropriately future proof to accommodate future levels of flood risk including from climate change?
-14 Protect and Will the GMSF: improve the quality Encourage compliance with the Water Framework Directive? and availability of water resources Promote management practices that will protect water features from pollution?
+14 Protect and improve the quality and availability of water resources Will the GMSF: Encourage compliance with the Water Framework Directive?
+Promote management practices that will protect water features from pollution?
 Avoid consuming greater volumes of water resources than are available to maintain a healthy environment?